 Spirit Lake Memorial Highway - Mount St. Helens

-This is the only scenic byway in Washington State, not to mention the United States, that penetrates a fresh volcanic blast zone.
+This is the only scenic byway in Washington State, not to mention the United States, that enters a volcanic blast zone.
 Also known as the Spirit Lake Memorial Highway, SR-504 is a 52-mile journey into the scene of epic destruction that Mount St. Helens caused when it erupted on May 18, 1980.

 CLICK TO EXPLORE ON MAP to find more things to do, places to stay and eat along this route.